Viking Age: Eastern Europe

+The consensus among western scholars, disputed by Russian scholars, who believe them to be a Slavic tribe, is that the Rus' people originated in what is currently coastal eastern Sweden around the 8th century, and that their name has the same origin as that of Roslagen in Sweden.
+The maritime districts of East Götland and Uppland were known in earlier times as Roþer or Roþin, and later as Roslagen.
+According to Thorsten Andersson, the Russian folk name Rus ultimately derives from the noun roþer ('rowing'), a word also used in naval campaigns in the leþunger (Old Norse: leiðangr) system of organizing a coastal fleet.
+The Old Swedish place name Roþrin, in the older iteration Roþer, contains the word roþer and is still used in the form of Roden as a historical name for the coastal areas of Svealand.
+In modern times the name still exists as Roslagen, the name of the coastal area of Uppland province.
+According to Stefan Brink, the name Rus' derives from the words ro (row) and rodd (a rowing session).

-In these years, Swedish men left to enlist in the Byzantine Varangian Guard in such numbers that a medieval Swedish law, Västgötalagen, from Västergötland declared no one could inherit while staying in "Greece"—the then Scandinavian term for the Byzantine Empire—to stop the emigration, especially as two other European courts simultaneously also recruited Scandinavians: Kievan Rus' c.
+The term "Varangian" became more common from the 11th century onwards.
+In these years, Swedish men left to enlist in the Byzantine Varangian Guard in such numbers that a medieval Swedish law, Västgötalagen, used in the province Västergötland, declared that no one could inherit while staying in "Greece"—the then Scandinavian term for the Byzantine Empire—to stop the emigration, especially as two other European courts simultaneously also recruited Scandinavians: Kievan Rus' c.
 980–1060 and London 1018–1066 (the Þingalið).

-In contrast to the intense Scandinavian influence in Normandy and the British Isles, Varangian culture did not survive to a great extent in the East.
+In contrast to the notable Scandinavian influence in Normandy and the British Isles, Varangian culture did not survive to a great extent in the East.
 Instead, the Varangian ruling classes of the two powerful city-states of Novgorod and Kiev were thoroughly Slavicised by the beginning of the 11th century.
-Old Norse was spoken in one district of Novgorod, however, until the 13th century.
+Some evidence suggests that Old Norse may have been spoken amongst the Rus' later, however.
+Old East Norse was probably still spoken in Kievan Rus' at Novgorod until the 13th century, according to the Nationalencyklopedin (Swedish National Encyclopedia).